Frequently Asked Questions

 When was Cambridge formed?

 Cambridge is a mortgage banking company founded in 1983 by Jeffrey A. Davis, current Cambridge Chairman.
-In 1988 Andrew Erkes, current President of Cambridge Realty Capital Ltd. of Illinois (Cambridge Companies’ government insured finance group) joined the company.
-Cambridge has completed over 400 transactions, over $4.5 billion in Senior Housing and Healthcare, and over $5 billion total financings, nationwide.
+In 1988 Andrew Erkes, current President of Cambridge Realty Capital Ltd. of Illinois (Cambridge Companies’ government-insured finance group) joined the company.
+Cambridge has completed over 550 transactions, over $5.5 billion in Senior Housing and Healthcare, and over $6 billion in total financings, nationwide.

 Why work with Cambridge?